Autism is known as a “spectrum” disorder because there is wide variation in symptoms, skills and levels of impact people experience.

 Flynn works across a number of complex yet manageable therapy areas and is committed to supporting the continued education of healthcare professionals, trainees and allied roles.

-Insomnia in paediatric ASD
+Interactive Case Study – Insomnia in Paediatric ASD

 An interactive case study for healthcare professionals exploring why insomnia in ASD is a priority, the importance of sleep and how to achieve positive outcomes.